Language and communication

 Choosing an approach

-Information for parents on what you need to think about when choosing a communication approach for your deaf child.
+Information for parents on what to think about when choosing a communication approach for your deaf child.

 Communication development starts from the moment a child is born and is a process that never stops.